 - Allow the use of overburden generated through mining for filling in the most southern (Bungonia) part of the existing mine pit, as well as creating new emplacements on Boral-owned land around both sites, including across the route of Marulan South Road.

 Overburden is the material, like top and sub-soil, which sits between the surface and the rock to be mined.
 An emplacement is a contoured mound built to hold excess overburden and designed to blend with the surrounding landscape.

 Specialist consultants were engaged to gather data, compile studies and write the necessary reports.
 A community information program was implemented which included, among other things, an overview and feedback session held at the Marulan South site during July 2015.

 Not long into 2016, this work took a new direction and the public information campaign was wound down.

 While work was carried out across 2015-16, further exploration of the limestone resource was also being conducted.
-Through this work, it was discovered there is much more limestone available at Marulan South than previously considered.
+Through this, it was discovered much more limestone is available at Marulan South than previously considered.

 In 2016 the site’s concentration therefore shifted toward better understanding the quantity and quality of the newly discovered limestone, and how it could be integrated into a better SSD application.

-At the same time, several changes were made to planning and other legislation in NSW which had the effect of requiring new or different studies and data gathering to be undertaken.
+At the same time, several changes were made to planning and other legislation in NSW which had the effect of requiring new or different studies to be undertaken.
 This meant the original documents from 2015-16 needed adjustment.

 With the breadth of information required, completing these adjustments took some time but during mid-2018, the SSD process was ready to be recommenced.

 Marulan South SSD: 2018-20

 The 'updated' version of our SSD application for Marulan South Limestone contains virtually the same components as the original.
 Apart from those mentioned above, no other changes to the existing operations are planned.